OhYash/KnowledgeDay/_posts/2020-12-13-mobile-formfactors.md

 ![Landline](https://images-na.ssl-images-amazon.com/images/I/71b6BikUB7L._SL1280_.jpg)

 > Adjoining fact: Many may believe that the American **Alexander Graham Bell** was the **inventor** of the phone.
-But it was in fact the Italian/American [**Antonio Meucci** that invented the phone in **1849**](https://www.loc.gov/everyday-mysteries/item/who-is-credited-with-inventing-the-telephone/).
+But it was in fact the Italian/American [**Antonio Meucci**, who invented the phone in **1849**](https://www.loc.gov/everyday-mysteries/item/who-is-credited-with-inventing-the-telephone/).
 Alexander Graham Bell was however the first that acquired the patent of the technique, first in the year 1876.

 ## The hand mine
 ![Cordless thick phone](https://cs3.gtaall.com/screenshots/4dc09/2015-08/original/93653f6d4065304a98d800ce53886686bb5f827c/290724-gta-sa-2015-08-30-10-29-40-529.jpg)